citp/privacy-policy-historical/o/on/one/onesimcard.com.md

 ## Amendments to Our Privacy Policy

 We may, from time to time, amend our Privacy Policy.
 If we do, we will post amendments to this document on our web site so that you may always have access to our most recent Privacy Policy.
 We reserve the right, at our discretion, to change, modify, add, or remove portions of our Privacy Policy at any time.
 If at any point we decide to disclose personal information in a manner different from that stated at the time that information was collected, we will notify users by email.
 You will be given the choice at that time to 'opt-out' of any disclosures of your personal information that you made available to us prior to the change in our policy.

 ## Transactional Emails

 We send email confirmations following any transactional activity on the website.
 It includes product and/or service purchases, refunds, shipping etc.

 Transactional emails also include a welcome message sent to new users to verify their email address and account password.

 ## Newsletter and Special Offers

 Company news, service updates and special offers are sent out to those who opted in to receive our newsletter.
 If you no longer wish to receive these emails, you can easily unsubscribe by using any of the following ways:

   * **From a promotional email:**  Click on the unsubscribe link which is included in every promotional email.
-  * **From your OneSimCard web account:** Uncheck "Email me updates about OneSimCard" box from _My Info_ page in your web account.
+  * **From your OneSimCard web account:**  Uncheck "Email me updates about OneSimCard" box from My Info page in your web account.

 ## Important Service Announcements

 On rare occasions we send out important information regarding changes to products and services sold on the website.
 These emails are non-promotional in nature and do not contain the unsubscribe link.
 To stop receiving these mandatory emails you need to cancel your account with OneSimCard.

 ## Customer Service

 On a regular basis in order to provide support service we may respond to customer requests by phone, email or other way specified by the client.

-© 2006-2015 Belmont Telecom Inc., DBA OneSimCard.com.
-All rights reserved